-To collect samples for GC-MS analysis of the compounds on leaf surface of sorghum seedlings, the sorghum seeds were sown in the greenhouse under no-choice conditions (Dhillon et al. 2005b).
+To collect samples for GC-MS analysis of the compounds on leaf surface of sorghum seedlings, the sorghum seeds were sown in the greenhouse under no-choice conditions (Chamarthi et al. 2008, 2010).
+Each genotype had four rows, and there were 40 seedlings in each tray.
+For nochoice tests, only one genotype was planted in each tray.
+There were three replications for no-choice tests in a completely randomized design (CRD).
 Ten days after seedling emergence, 3rd leaf of the sorghum seedlings (which is the preferred site for oviposition) was collected in a 25 ml centrifuge tube containing 10 ml HPLC grade hexane.
 After 1 min, the leaves were removed from the centrifuge tubes, and the leaf extract thus obtained was used for GC-MS analysis.

-Compounds extracted in hexane from the leaf surface of different sorghum genotypes were concentrated to 0.5 ml under a stream of nitrogen, and analyzed by GC-MS (Agilent

-Technologies 6890 NGC) with 5973 inert mass selective detector.
-One μ I of the sample was injected through the autosampler to the HP-5MS capillary column (30 m length × 0.25 mm i.d × 0.25 μ m film thickness).
-The oven program was: 50°C (2 min) - 10°C /min 280° C (5 min) - (total run time 30 min).
-Injection temperature was 250 °C, and GC-MS interface temperature was 280 °C. Solvent delayed for 3 minutes.
+Compounds extracted in hexane from the leaf surface of different sorghum genotypes were concentrated to 0.5 ml under a stream of nitrogen, and analyzed by GC-MS (Agilent Technologies 6890 NGC) with 5973 inert mass selective detector.
+One μl of the sample was injected through the autosampler to the HP-5MS capillary column (30 m length \times 0.25 mm i.d \times 0.25 μ m film thickness).
+Oven temperature was 50°C for 2 min, then raised to 280°C at10°C/min, and held at this temperature for 5 min.
+The total run time was 30 min.
+Injection temperature was 250°C, and GC-MS interface temperature was 280°C. Solvent delayed for 3 min.
 MS scan range was 30-600 Da.
 Compounds were identified by comparing their spectral data with those of the library of the mass spectrometer.